 ●Cancer immunotherapy aims to augment recognition of cancer as foreign, stimulate immune responsiveness, and relieve inhibition of the immune system that allows tolerance of tumor survival and growth.
 (See 'Rationale' above.)

-●Inhibition of immune checkpoints has shown promise in treating advanced non-small cell lung cancer (NSCLC) (see 'Immune activation and checkpoint inhibition' above and 'Antibodies to PD-1 and PD-L1' above):
+●Inhibition of immune checkpoints has shown promise in treating advanced non-small cell lung cancer (NSCLC) and has become integrated into the clinical approach for management of NSCLC.
+(See 'Immune activation and checkpoint inhibition' above and 'Antibodies to PD-1 and PD-L1' above.)

 •Multiple immune checkpoint inhibitors are currently in clinical development either as monotherapy or in combination with other immunotherapies, chemotherapy, targeted therapy, or radiation.
 Results from ongoing phase III clinical trials will further define the role of immune checkpoint inhibitors in the treatment of NSCLC (table 1).